 For many, the cloud is a place where private documents, music, pictures, or videos can be stored and exchanged online.
 Understanding the different technological aspects of these services, however, proves to be a cloudy venture for many.
 Did you know, for example, that, in addition to many other things, online stores and websites can also be hosted in the cloud?

-People who want ready access to their personal files, documents, images, music, and videos wherever they are, are resorting more and more to cloud storage.
-Services like Dropbox, OneDrive, or Apple iCloud provide an attractive and practical alternative to local storage on a computer, tablet, or smartphone, thanks to the accessibility offered by the Internet.
+People who want ready access to their personal or professional files, documents, images, music, and videos wherever they are, are resorting more and more to cloud storage.
+Services like Microsoft 365 or Google Workspace provide an attractive and practical alternative to local storage and management on a computer, tablet, or smartphone, thanks to the accessibility offered by the Internet.
 However, there is still the question of how secure and safe your sensitive information is when stored in the cloud.

 ownCloud vs. Nextcloud: a comparison of open source clouds